bodleian/image-processing/README.rst

 We run a subset of our unit tests on Python versions 3.7+ using Github Actions.
 Tests that require Kakadu are skipped, as we cannot access the proprietary Kakadu executables from a public repository.
 Any changes should be tested locally, with Kakadu installed, rather than relying on the CI testing alone.
 You can use requirements.txt to set up a Python virtual environment.

+The tests compare directly against image files to check for regression.
+When updating dependencies like Pillow these test image files may sometimes no longer match, especially jpgs.
+The current set of test images were generated with Pillow 10.0.1, Exiftool 12.40, and Kakadu 8.2

 .. inclusion-marker-intro-end